 Protection against dismissal

 Workers’ health and safety representatives should not be disadvantaged because of any activity undertaken in relation to their health and safety responsibilities.
-In particular they should not face disciplinary or other action if they have advised workers of an imminent and serious danger to life or health and these workers have stopped work.
+In particular, they should not face disciplinary or other action if they have advised workers of an imminent and serious danger to life or health and these workers have stopped work.

 Other elements of workplace health and safety

 Maltese legislation does not set out specific thresholds for the appointment of health and safety experts.
 However, it does state in the key regulations that the “employer shall designate one or more persons having the necessary aptitude, capabilities, competence and training to assist” assist the employer in taking the necessary measure to ensure a health and safe working environment.
-It is left to the employer to decide how many health and safety are needed and the level of qualifications and training they need, taking account of “the size of the undertaking and, or establishment, the number of persons present at any time, the hazards to which the workers are exposed and their distribution”.
+It is left to the employer to decide how many health and safety experts are needed and the level of qualifications and training they need, taking account of “the size of the undertaking and, or establishment, the number of persons present at any time, the hazards to which the workers are exposed and their distribution”.
 If the employer does not employ these individuals directly, he or she may use external health and safety experts or an external health and safety service instead.
 The Maltese Occupational Health and Safety Authority provides training for health and safety experts and maintains a competent person register (of external health and safety experts)

 National context